hanpari/sovereign/source/02/052_drama.md

-# Drama
+# Psychedelic drama

-Infuriated, as nobody likes to be taken for a fool, Gromov headed to Luciano's closet, from where he took a wooden box, full of brushes, dirty rags, and oil paints.
+Nobody likes to be taken for a fool, so Gromov headed to Luciano's closet, from where he took a wooden box, full of brushes, dirty rags, and oil paints.

 Unceremoniously, he threw the accesories away, satisfied with exquisite looks of his loot.